lkesteloot/unsong/unsong.md

 [open-bracket]Ana?]

-[open-bracket]Aaron, you are such an idiot, I can [i]not[/i] believe you were going to destroy everything to come here and rescue me, I am so angry, and if you’re talking about this years from now don’t you [i]dare[/i] say that you felt that the anger was mixed with affection, because it’s [i]just anger[/i], and the Drug Lord could have gotten the Name, and you could have died, and…] It’s awkward to say so, but I could feel through the telepathic link that the anger was mixed with affection.
+[open-bracket]Aaron, you are such an idiot, I can [i]not[/i] believe you were going to destroy everything to come here and rescue me, I am so angry, and if you’re talking about this years from now don’t you [i]dare[/i] say that you felt that the anger was mixed with affection, because it’s [i]just anger[/i], and the Drug Lord could have gotten the Name, and you could have died, and...]
+It’s awkward to say so, but I could feel through the telepathic link that the anger was mixed with affection.
 I knew at once that it was the real Ana.
 It sounds crazy, but if had been this Ana who talked to me atop the pyramid, I would have trusted her absolutely.

-[open-bracket]…and if I ever make a pun as bad as “shabbatlenose dolphin”, you should just assume I’m possessed by the Drug Lord again.]
+[open-bracket]... and if I ever make a pun as bad as “shabbatlenose dolphin”, you should just assume I’m possessed by the Drug Lord again.]

 [open-bracket]Ana ba’ey mishal b-shlamek?]